lhearnGit/MediaHunter/README.md

-# Configurating the ENV
+# Setup & Configurating the .env

+These instructions are by no means comprehensive on the process of deploying this application locally, and have not been fully tested.
+This is a summary of key information required for this application

-create a .env in the application root with the following
+1. Create an .env file at the project root
+2. Set all of the .env values from the following steps, read the associated documentation in its entirety beforehand.

 ## Authentication